pqpq/beer-o-tron/gui_modes.md

 Background: graph showing temperature history.

-There are two substates.
+There are three substates.
 Initially goes straight to *Set*.

 ### Set
 This state is for setting the temperature to maintain.